 Obvion is a joint venture of Rabobank Group and APG (a pension assets manager).
 It is a provider of mortgages and a number of service products, including guarantees and bridging loans.
 Obvion focuses exclusively on collaboration with independent brokers.
-Rabobank Group has a 50 per cent. shareholding in Obvion and a voting share of 70 per cent.

 Rabohypotheekbank